 The property is an old mill that had been abandoned for many years and the whole interior was basically a hollow shell except for the steel beams and the stone structure.
 Together, they began to redesign the interior.”

-— Mill exterior
+— Hudson Valley Mill exterior

-I had yearly tenants but after a while, I decided to try doing short term holidays.
+I had yearly tenants but after a while, I decided to try doing short term vacations.
 It was great to have people who appreciated the house coming in and out; it really breathed a lot of life into the place and reignited my love for it.
 Since then, we’ve been fortunate to have so many great tenants.”

 Aside from my father being an architect, he was also an artist.
 It’s almost as though the house is the embodiment of his biggest art piece.
 There’s a sentimental and emotional connection.
 To be there enables me to be closer to him, which is important to me.
 Everywhere I look, I see his work.

 Now the house has become my project.
 I’m adding to what my parents started and it has become a creative outlet for me.
 Connecting to nature has made me realize how important that is and it’s made my life a little quieter which is helping my art to grow.
 I look at it more now as a big gift from both of my parents and less as a tremendous and daunting project.

 Swimming in the waterfall is something I’ve been doing since I was a baby and it’s very comforting to revisit it every summer.”

 — Looking back over the past few years renting out the house, what’s been most rewarding about the whole experience?

 This summer and fall, we actually had two couples who got married here.
 That was beautiful to see, sort of like bringing new life into it.
 Sharing the house with other people and seeing them have their own happy experiences in it is very rewarding.”